FWinkler79/SpringCloudPlatform/README.md

 As services will be making requests and logging traces, you will see them in the Zipkin UI.
 This allows you not only to see which requests are being sent and received but also how long they took and if they were successful or not.

 Note, that Spring Cloud Sleuth and Zipkin also work for message-based communication, e.g. using RabbitMQ.
 See the Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-static/spring-cloud-sleuth/2.1.3.RELEASE/single/spring-cloud-sleuth.html#_sleuth_with_zipkin_over_rabbitmq_or_kafka) documentation for details.

+# Service Startup Order

+Required startup order (ideally):
+1. Zipkin server
+2. service-registry
+3. config-server instances
+4. services (i.e. service-registry clients)

+For 1. - 3. the order does not matter.
+They can be started in any order and will find one another.
+Services need to be started last, as they will require configuration for startup coming from the config-server.

 # Config Server